supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

  1. Select your Microsoft Sentinel Workspace you created earlier.

  1. Select **Data Connector** from configuration area.

+ 1. GO-to conent hub and search for **Windows Security Events** and Install

  1. From the Data Connectors Tab, search for the **Windows Security Events via AMA** connector and select it from the list.

  1. Select the **Open connector page** on the connector information blade.